FoghornTherapeutics/FHT-nIDR/README.md

 * Time point (N=2): 24h and 72h
 * Negative control (N=1): wild type / untreated
 * Replicates: N=3

-**FLORE addition** As part of the output of the regular IDR analysis, a corresponding image file is generated for each pair of replicates, containing four plots.
-The last two (bottom row), represents the reproducibility of peaks comparing the peak rank versus IDR scores.
-The overlaid boxplots illustrate the distribution of IDR values within each 10% quantile.
-By default, the IDR values are thresholded at the optimization precision of 1e-6, ensuring a refined and precise selection of peaks.
-Pairs with tighter, steeper curves are preferable.
-In the plots below, we chose the pair with the steepest curve.

-XXXXXXXXXXXXXXXX ADD OUR STANDARD OUPTUT PNG XXXXXXXXXXXXXXXX for 24h: chosen DMSO rIDR is A2_A3. for 24h: chosen FHT rIDR is A5_A6.

 The ECDF shows the null distribution above the true values with a substantial gap, indicating that replicates of the same group show more consistency and than the null distribution.
 The green dashed line indicates the threshold where 90% of the null peaks have a consistency score below 0.53, indicating our threshold for choosing peaks with p-value < 0.1.